AnuragQ/PricingPageBuilderPro-SaaS-Pricing-Made-Simple/README.md

 1. Clone this repository to your local machine.
 2. Configure your settings in the `config` file.
 3. Deploy PricingPagePro on your domain or Linux server.
-4. Explore our live demo: [PricingPagePro Demo](#).
+4. Explore our live demo: [PricingPageBuilderPro Demo](#).

-Visit our live demo for a firsthand experience of PricingPagePro's capabilities and start simplifying your SaaS pricing today!
+Visit our live demo for a firsthand experience of PricingPageBuilderPro's capabilities and start simplifying your SaaS pricing today!